Stvnwastaken/Classroom-Discord-Bot/README.md

 # About

-The Classroom Bot is a bot that is being developed by LightLord in order to update post-notify automatically when there is a new post on google classroom.
+The Classroom Bot is a bot that is being developed by Steven in order to update post-notify automatically when there is a new post on google classroom.
 The Classroom bot will also have many other features including the ability to do assignments and turn in assignments, all from Discord!
+As the bot grows, more features will be made available, such as reaction roles and more!